The State of Cybersecurity Risks

 The biggest cybersecurity risk today isn’t a high-tech hacker — it’s bad password habits.
 Most people reuse the same password across multiple sites.
 If even one of those sites is hacked, your other accounts become vulnerable in seconds.
+Common issues include weak or guessable passwords, reusing the same password everywhere, storing passwords in unencrypted notes, and the constant need to reset forgotten credentials.
+Password managers offer a real solution to these everyday problems.

 -